Drawing Us Together: Public Life and Public Health in Contemporary Comics Opening

 Hillary Chute is Distinguished Professor of English and Art + Design at Northeastern University.
 She is the author or editor of six books, including Why Comics?
 From Underground to Everywhere (Harper, 2017), Disaster Drawn: Visual Witness, Comics, and Documentary Form (Belknap Press, 2016), Outside the Box: Interviews with Contemporary Cartoonists (University of Chicago Press, 2014), and Graphic Women: Life Narrative and Contemporary Comics (Columbia University Press, 2010).
 She has written for venues including Artforum, Bookforum, the Village Voice, and the New York Review of Books.
 Her collection Maus Now: Selected Writing is forthcoming from Pantheon in 2022.
 She is a comics and graphic novels columnist for the New York Times Book Review.

 James Sturm is the cofounder and director of the Center for Cartoon Studies.
 He is editor of CCS’s graphic guide series, and his writings and illustrations have appeared in the Chronicle of Higher Education, Slate, the Paris Review, the Onion, the New York Times, and the cover of the New Yorker.
 His comics address issues of faith, race, and American identity.
 His graphic novel Off Season (Drawn and Quarterly, 2019) explores the intersection of the personal and political against the backdrop of the 2016 presidential election.
-Sturm was a 2020–2021 Harvard Radcliffe Institute fellow and a 2008 and 2015 MacDowell Colony fellow.
+Sturm was the 2020–2021 Mary I. Bunting Institute Fellow at Harvard Radcliffe Institute fellow and a 2008 and 2015 MacDowell Colony fellow.